google/gitiles/Documentation/config.md

   ASCII characters to Unicode smart quotes when in prose.
 Default false.

-* `strikethrough`: strikethrough text with GitHub Flavor Markdown style `~~`.
+* `strikethrough`: strikethrough text with GitHub Flavored Markdown style `~~`.
 Default follows `githubFlavor`.

-* `tables`: format tables with GitHub Flavor Markdown.
+* `tables`: format tables with GitHub Flavored Markdown.
 Default follows `githubFlavor`.

 * `toc`: Gitiles extension to replace `[TOC]` in a paragraph by itself